CEP-Comwell/proxmox_addons/docs/contributing.md

 ### Hybrid Approach (Recommended):

-8. **Bootstrap with Shell, Manage with API**
+8. **Interface Pinning First, Then SDN Provisioning**
-   - Use shell commands for initial network setup and interface renaming
+   - Use `pve-network-interface-pinning` for persistent interface naming
-   - Switch to Proxmox API for ongoing VM/network management
+   - After interfaces are properly named/pinned, switch to pvesh API for SDN bridge creation
-   - Example: Shell commands for complex interface renaming logic, API for VM lifecycle
+   - Example: Pinning ensures eth0/eth1 are consistent, then pvesh creates bridges on those interfaces

 9. **API with Shell Fallbacks**
-   - Primary operations via API, shell commands as fallbacks
+   - Primary operations via pvesh API, shell commands as fallbacks
    - Use API for standard operations, shell for edge cases
    - Log API failures and automatically retry with shell methods